claytercek/gatsby-portfolio/content/work/dust.md

 ![](/assets/dust_static_01-converted.mp4)
 ![](/assets/dust_static_02-converted.mp4)

-To then add motion to the input image, I generated particles with randomized life expectency, Y position, and color.
-I then mapped each of these particles to a rectangle, with the peak height of the rectangle being informed by the particle's life expectency.
+To then add motion to the input image, I generated particles with randomized life expectancy, Y position, and color.
+I then mapped each of these particles to a rectangle, with the peak height of the rectangle being informed by the particle's life expectancy.

 ![](/assets/dust_motion-converted.mp4)
 ![](/assets/dust_with-color-converted.mp4)